 Upgrading from A2 to DAS (under 24 years old)

 You can upgrade from an A2 restricted bike licence to a Direct Access unrestricted bike licence if you are under 24 years of age using the progressive access route.

-For example: If you passed your A2 motorcycle test when you were 19, you can take a practical test for the next level category (DAS) once you turn 21 and have held your A2 licence for 2 years.
+For Example: If you passed your A2 motorcycle test when you were 19, you can take a practical test for the next level category (Category A - DAS) once you have turned 21 and have held your A2 licence for 2 years.

-The progressive access route is the only way that you can take the DAS test younger than 24 years old, with the strict provission that you have held the previous entitlement (A2 Licence) for a minimum of 2 years.
+The progressive access route is the only way that you can take the DAS test if you are younger than 24 years of age, with the strict provission that you have held the previous entitlement (A2 Licence) for a minimum of 2 years.

 The advantage of the Progressive Access route is that no theory is required you only have to re-take your practical tests (Module 1 & Module 2), and if you are unfortunate enough not to pass your practical test, your existing licence remains unaffected.

 However, there is a scenario where you may have to re-take your theory.
 If you reach the minimum age requirement for the next category before you have held your existing licence for 2 years, then you can obviously take the test on that category as you meet all the requirements, but because you haven't held the lower category licence for 2 years yet, you will need to make sure that your motorcycle theory is still valid.
 If your motorcycle theory has expired, then you will either have to re-take your theory test or wait until you have held your existing motorbike licence for 2 years before upgrading via the progressive access route.

 The Progressive Access Test

 You will be required to complete both Module 1 and Module 2 in order to successfully upgrade your licence.